ponylang/pony-patterns/performance/limiting-string-allocations.md

 ## Discussion

-If you want to make your Pony code go fast (and who doesn't want to go fast?), there are two simple steps you can take that will get you a lot of reward: reducing the number of objects you create and reducing the number of memory allocations.
+If you want to make your Pony code go fast (and who doesn't want to go fast?), there are two simple steps you can take that will get you a lot of rewards: reducing the number of objects you create and reducing the number of memory allocations.
 Our solution does both.

 While String.add can be very convenient, it's a bit of a dog performance wise.